 Back to Top

 ¶1.
-And when the seventh month arrived, the sons of Israel were in the cities and the people gathered as one in Jerusalem.
+And when the seventh month had come, the children of Israel were in the cities and the people gathered as one in Jerusalem.

-2. And Jeshua the son of Jozadak arose with his fellow priests, and Zerubbabel the son of Shealtiel with his kinsmen, and they built the altar of the God of Israel, to offer burnt offerings thereon, as written in the law of Moses, the man of God.
+2. And Jeshua ben-Jozadak arose with his kinsmen the priests, and Zerubbabel ben-Shealtiel with his kinsmen, and they built the altar of the God of Israel, to offer burnt offerings on it, as it is written in the law of Moses, the man of God.

-3. And they set the altar upon his bases, for fear was on them because of the peoples of the lands, and they offered burnt offerings on it to Jehovah, burnt offerings morning and evening.
+3. And they set the altar upon its bases, though fear was on them because of the people of those countries, and they offered burnt offerings on it to Jehovah, burnt offerings each morning and evening.

-4. And they kept the feast of booths, as it is written, and offered, day by day, the burnt offerings by the number prescribed as each day required.
+4. And they kept the Feast of Booths, as it is written, and the daily burnt offering in the number prescribed for each day,

-6. From the first day of the seventh month they began to offer burnt offerings to Jehovah.
-But the foundation of the temple of Jehovah was not yet laid.
+6. From the first day of the seventh month, they began to offer burnt offerings to Jehovah.
+But the foundation of the temple of Jehovah was not laid.

-7. And they gave silver to the stonemasons and the craftsmen, and food, and drink, and oil to the Sidonians and those of Tyre to bring cedar trees from the Lebanon to the sea, to Joppa, according to the grant unto them from Cyrus king of Persia.
+7. And they gave money to the stonemasons and the craftsmen, and food, drink, and oil to the Sidonians and Tyrians that they should bring cedar trees from Lebanon by the sea to Joppa, according to the grant to them from Cyrus, king of Persia.

 ¶8.
-And in the second year of their coming to the house of Jehovah in Jerusalem, in the second month, Zerubbabel ben-Shealtiel and Jeshua ben-Jozadak together with the rest of their kinsmen, the priests and the Levites and all who had come to Jerusalem from the captivity began the work.
-They appointed the Levites, from twenty years old and upward to supervise the work of the house of Jehovah.
+And in the second year of their coming to the church of God in Jerusalem, in the second month, Zerubbabel ben-Shealtiel and Jeshua ben-Jozadak, with the rest of their kinsmen, the priests, the Levites, and all who had come to Jerusalem from the captivity began the work.
+They appointed the Levites, from twenty years old and upward to supervise the work of the church of Jehovah.

-¶9.
-And Jeshua with his sons and his brothers, and Kadmiel and his sons, the sons of Judah, stood together to supervise the work in the house of God, the sons of Henadad, their sons, and the kinsmen of the Levites.
+9. And Jeshua, his sons and his kinsmen, Kadmiel and his sons, sons of Judah, stood as one to supervise the doing of the work in the church of God, sons of Henadad, their sons, and their kinsmen, the Levites.

-10. And when the builders of the temple of the Lord laid the foundation, they stationed the priests, dressed and with trumpets, and the Levites, the sons of Asaph, with the cymbals for praising Jehovah according to the directions of David, king of Israel.
+10. And when the builders of the temple of Jehovah laid the foundation, they stationed the priests, dressed, with trumpets, and the Levites, the sons of Asaph, with the cymbals for praising Jehovah according to the directions of David, king of Israel.

-11. And they sang responsively with praise and thanksgiving to Jehovah, “He is good and His mercy endures forever toward Israel.”
-And all the people raised a great shout of joy when praise was offered to Jehovah for the foundation of the temple of Jehovah being laid.
+11. And they sang praise and thanksgiving to Jehovah, “He is good, for His mercy endures forever toward Israel.”
+And all the people raised a great shout of joy when praise was offered to Jehovah for the foundation of the church of Jehovah being laid.

-12. Now, many of the priests and Levites, and the heads of the fathers’ houses, old men who had seen the first temple, began weeping with a loud voice when before their eyes the foundation of this temple was laid.
-But many lifted up their voice with a shout of joy and gladness,
+12. Now, many of the priests and Levites, and the chiefs of the fathers, the old men who had seen the first church, began weeping with a loud voice when before their eyes the foundation of this church was laid.
+But many lifted up their voice with a shout of joy,

-13.so that people were unable to distinguish the sound of the shout of joy from the sound of the people weeping because the younger people were lifting up a great shout of joy, and the sound was heard far off.
+13.so that people were unable to distinguish the sound of the shout of joy from the sound of the people weeping because the people were lifting up a great shout, and the sound was heard far off.

 Ezra 4